Scholarship

 Candidates applying for an EMJM scholarship must consider that:

-• in the case they receive an EMJM scholarship they will not benefit from another EU funded scholarship schemeto follow the same EMJM course and this for the entire GrEnFIn-EMJM study period.
+- In that case they receive an EMJM scholarship they will not benefit from another EU funded scholarship scheme to follow the same EMJM course and this for the entire GrEnFIn-EMJM study period.

 Criterias